Research Innovation Fund

 People with pancreatic cancer desperately need earlier diagnosis, new treatments and better support, yet there hasn’t been a major breakthrough in decades.

-One of the ways in which we hope to drive progress is through our Research Innovation Fund.
+We’re working to drive progress through our Research Innovation Fund.
 These awards support pilot work that are high risk but high reward – and will put the researchers in a better position to apply for larger grants to take their work to the next exciting stage.

 The Research Innovation Fund scheme is rigorously reviewed on the basis of genuine innovation underpinned by sound research methods delivered by world class expertise.
 It can focus on any area of research relevant to people with pancreatic cancer.